Famous Person of Maadigan, Historian of the Royal Archives

 Role and Affiliation

-I am a tenured professor of history at the Royal University of Maadigan, the most prestigious institution of learning in the Seven Kingdoms.
-My appointment reflects a career devoted to the study, preservation, and interpretation of historical record, particularly where loss, disruption, and incomplete archives complicate certainty.
-My parents, of course, did not name me Famous Person when I was born.
-I have selected this name to symbolically represent my mission.
+I serve as a tenured professor of history at the Royal University of Maadigan, the most prestigious institution of learning in the Seven Kingdoms.
+My appointment follows a career devoted to the study and preservation of historical records, particularly those where loss and disruption complicate the search for certainty.
+My parents did not name me Famous Person at birth, nor could they have suspected I would become the historian of Thalevir.
+I have chosen this name to symbolically represent my mission.

 Focus